Case against Colo. shooter dropped for lack of cooperation

 Conviction on the murder charges would carry the harshest penalty — likely life in prison.

-Associated Press writers Jesse Bedayn in Denver, Bernard Condon in New York and Matthew Brown in Billings, Montana, contributed to this report.
+Mustian and Condon reported from New York, and Bedayn reported from Denver.
+Matthew Brown in Billings, Montana, contributed to this report.
 Bedayn is a corps member for The Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.

 Credit: Uncredited